jasylwong/learn-enough-rails/README.md

 If using Heroku, need to adjust the config/puma.rb file.
 Create a Procfile to tell Heroku to run a Puma process in production.

+##### 7.5.3 Production database configuration
+Configure the production db by updating the production section of the db config file: config/database.yml.

+##### 7.5.4 Production deployment

 #### 7.6 Conclusion
 433